Our open research policies

 - Corresponding authors based in countries classified by the World Bank as ‘low’ income are eligible for a full waiver.

-- Corresponding authors based in countries classified by the World Bank as ‘lower – middle’ income, and which have a 2018 gross domestic product of less than 200 billion US dollars, are eligible for a 50% waiver.
+- Corresponding authors based in countries classified by the World Bank as ‘lower – middle’ income are eligible for a 50% waiver.

-A full list of eligible countries is provided below (World Bank: July 2019).
+Waivers will be automatically applied during the submission process.
+A full list of eligible countries is provided below (World Bank: 2021 fiscal year).

 Open access refund policy (APC/CPC/BPC)